 Modular construction is also versatile.
 Easily installed or dismantled, these structures can be moved or updated as the needs of your facility change.
 There are space-saving qualities to modular construction as well.
 At Porta-King, we routinely build mezzanines and modular offices that allow our customers to utilize their space more efficiently.

-When Does it Make Sense to Choose a Prefabricated Option?
+When Does it Make Sense to Choose Prefabricated Construction?

 For industries facing a space crisis, or companies choosing between construction options, there’s an economic decision they need to make: Is modular construction going to be an effective choice for my business?
 When done right, modular construction can solve many of the problems you face, whether is labor, budget, or space related.
 While traditional construction methods are costly and time-consuming, prefabricated or modular construction often provides a better solution for industries across the board.
 The portable and modular buildings and prefabricated components we create give businesses a highly functional and easy to assemble alternative.